md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Utility and payment services.
 * Educational and examination systems.

-These systems generate valuable operational data that may support future policy analysis and service improvement initiatives.
+These systems generate valuable operational data that may support future policy analysis and service improvement initiatives [18, 20, 21].

-#### e-Nothi and Digital Administration
+### e-Nothi and Digital Administration

-One of Bangladesh’s most significant digital governance achievements is the implementation of the e-Nothi system.
+One of Bangladesh’s most significant digital governance achievements is the implementation of the e-Nothi system [32].

 The platform supports: